cityofaustin/vision-zero/atd-etl/data_model/README.md

 ## Quick start

-Follow these steps to run the ETL locally.
-All interactions with AWS S3 occur with against a single bucket which has subdirectores for the `dev` and `prod` environments.
-If you set your `ENV` to `dev` you can safely run this ETL's S3 operations.
+Set your `ENV` to `dev` in order to safely run the S3 operations locally.

 1. Start your local Vision Zero cluster (database + Hasura + editor).